HYisen/wf/examples/00_simple/README.md

 # Example Simple

+## Tools

+Optionally, `SetTimeout` could be used to override the global timeout context, which preventing further potential procedures such as IO.

 ## Usage

 Start service.
 Shall block, not return with error messages such as port already in use.